roachhd/lanyon/_drafts/week1-review.md

 I had meet heard of a site called Namechk which checks usernames over a huge (get number kb!) different social networking sites instantly.
 I found a username, close to my real name but still different enough to be distinguished.
 I have gone with `katiebclick`.
 Katie B being my real name and the clock referred to photography.
 For assignment 3 my website and web presence will have a photography focus.
 I was thrilled when ‘katiebclick` was available on a huge number of sites.
 And even though we didn't need to sign up, I decided to do it just in case someone stole my awesome 🙆 username.

+After completing the activity I want really surprised at how many social networks there are out there.
+I have spent a lot of time searching the internet and on stock networks both for personal use and for work.
+What does stories me is that these types of sites and services are still being created.
+Is there really any demand for more social networks?

 Just another point worth mentioned with namechk ate the false positives.
 When searching my current user names I found a couple of false positives, but when I searched for `katiebclick` they didn't appear to be any. (please note I did not verify every result 😫.